Shopify/shipit-engine/README.md

 * The settings in the `shipit.yml` file are related to the different things you can do within Shipit, such as handling deploys, performing custom tasks, and enforcing deployment checklists.
 If you want to edit these settings, [start here](#configuring-shipit).
 * The settings in the `secrets.yml` file are related to the ways that Shipit connects with GitHub.
 If you want to edit these settings, [start here](#configuring-secrets).

+<h3 id="updating-shipit">Updating an existing installation</h3>

+1. If you locked the gem to a specific version in your Gemfile, update it there.
+2. Update the `shipit-engine` gem with `bundle update shipit-engine`.
+3. Install new migrations with `rake shipit_engine:install:migrations db:migrate`

 * * *